top of page

 • Parks is a small community that is primarily residential.
 It is known for its scenic beauty and proximity to the Kaibab National Forest.

-• Bellemont: Located about 16 miles southeast of Williams
+• Bellemont: Located about 16 miles east of Williams

 • Bellemont is a small community that is primarily known for its proximity to the Flagstaff Pulliam Airport.
 It is also home to the historic Route 66 Roadhouse.